-Refusal to rent a room to a same-sex couple amounts to discrimination on grounds of sexual orientation
+Refusal to rent a room to a same-sex couple amounts to direct discrimination on grounds of sexual orientation

-The UK Court of Appeal recently upheld the decision of a lower court that the refusal of the defendants, who ran a seven bedroom private hotel, to provide the claimants (a same-sex couple) with a double room for occupation, amounted to sexual orientation discrimination.
+The UK Supreme Court recently upheld the decision of the Court of Appeal of England and Wales that the refusal of the defendants, who ran a seven bedroom private hotel, to provide the claimants (a same-sex couple) with a double room for occupation, amounted to direct sexual orientation discrimination.123

 The defendants argued that, as Christians, they only let double bedded rooms to married couples, because to do otherwise would be to promote sinful sexual behaviour.
 They also argued that to find them in breach of the relevant legislation would breach their rights to manifest their religious beliefs under Article 9 of the European Convention on Human Rights.
-The Court of Appeal accepted, however, that, because same-sex couples could not get married in the UK, the restriction of hotel rooms to married couples amounted to direct discrimination on grounds of sexual orientation and was therefore unlawful under the Equality Act (Sexual Orientation) Regulations 2007 (since replaced by the materially similar Equality Act 2010).
+The Supreme Court found that because same-sex couples could not get married in the UK, discrimination between married and unmarried couples would have been indirect.
+Discrimination between married (differently sexed) and civilly partnered (same sex) couples, which was at issue in the case at hand, was, however, direct.
+The Court specifically noted that the appellants would not have been willing to let the respondents share a room even if they had been married, and the appellants' policy was therefore unlawful under the Equality Act (Sexual Orientation) Regulations 2007 (since replaced by the materially similar Equality Act 2010).